OpenEdPakistan/translate/notebooks/README.md

     'X-ClientTraceId': str(uuid.uuid4())
 }
 ```
 _**The Azure region used in the headers section of the above code is 'southcentralus'.
-Change to your region to use in your code:**_
+Change to your region to use in your code.**_

 #### 2. Call the Translate API
 ```